-To this day, my note The Sit-on-Your-Ass Philosophy to Life is the most read note on Junto.
+To this day, my article The Sit-on-Your-Ass Philosophy to Life is the most read article on Junto.
 The reason, I believe, is due to its personal story.
 It showed how a state of vulnerability can turn into an important life lesson.

 [Chesky:] “So almost all this old system of renting, you don’t need to do anymore,” he says.
 “That is stuff that was invented before the technology allowed almost all this to be automated.
 It’s like using a rotary dial phone, suddenly we have smartphones.”

 When it comes to music, we intuitively know that nobody wants to read the lyrics of an album before they listen to the music.
 But that’s exactly what we do whenever we ask students to memorize nitty-gritty details without inspiring them in a way that makes learning inevitable.